-As of December 31, 2017, we had federal and state net operating loss ("NOL") carryforwards of \$557.9 million and \$300.6 million, respectively, expiring beginning in 2018.
-As of December 31, 2017, we had federal and California state research and development credit carryforwards of \$17.6 million and \$10.5 million, respectively.
+As of December 31, 2018, we had federal and California state research and development credit carryforwards of \$27.2 million and \$13.3 million, respectively.
 The federal research and development credit carryforwards will begin to expire in 2022.
 The California state credits can be carried forward indefinitely.

 Internal Revenue Code ("IRC") Section 382 and 383 places a limitation on the amount of taxable income that can be offset by NOL and credit carryforwards after a change in control (generally greater than 50% change in ownership within a three-year period) of a loss corporation.
 California has similar rules.
 Generally, after a change in control, a loss corporation cannot deduct NOL and credit carryforwards in excess of the IRC Section 382 and 383 limitation.
 We have performed an IRC Section 382 and 383 analysis and determined there were ownership changes in 2007, 2011, and 2013.
-We are currently in the process of completing the IRC Section 382 and 383 analysis for 2017.
+We are currently in the process of completing the IRC Section 382 and 383 analysis for 2018.
 The limitation in the federal and state carryforwards associated with the NOL and credit carryforwards reduce the deferred tax assets, which are further offset by a full valuation allowance.
-The limitation can result in the expiration of the NOLs and credit carryforwards available as of December 31, 2017.
+The limitation can result in the expiration of the NOLs and credit carryforwards available as of December 31, 2018.

 We file U.S. and state income tax returns with varying statutes of limitations.
-The tax years from 1998 to 2017 remain open to examination due to the carryover of unused NOL carryforwards and tax credits.
+The tax years from 1999 to 2018 remain open to examination due to the carryover of unused NOL carryforwards and tax credits.

 The Tax Cuts and Jobs Act ("2017 Tax Act") was enacted in December 2017.
 The 2017 Tax Act, among other things, reduces the U.S. federal corporate tax rate from 35% to 21%, effective January 1, 2018, requires companies to pay a one-time transition tax on earnings of certain foreign subsidiaries that were previously tax deferred and creates new taxes on certain foreign earnings.
 We revalued our deferred tax assets as of December 31, 2017 based on a U.S. federal tax rate of 21%, which resulted in a reduction to our deferred tax assets of \$74.3 million fully offset by a reduction to the valuation allowance.
-We are not required to pay a one-time transition tax on earnings of our foreign subsidiary as the foreign subsidiary has an accumulated deficit.
+We were not required to pay a one-time transition tax on earnings of our foreign subsidiary as the foreign subsidiary has an accumulated deficit.
+In addition, the Global Intangible Low-taxed Income provision is not applicable given the Company's controlled foreign corporations incurred losses for the year ended December 31, 2018.